The Best Bed Types for Back Pain Relief

 • The best eco friendly bed frames are crafted from FSC-certified wood, reclaimed materials, or recycled metal for sustainable construction.

-• Non-toxic finishes such as water-based stains or plant-based oils help maintain healthier indoor air quality and are safer for families and pets.
+• Non-toxic finishes such as water-based stains or plant-based oils help maintain healthier indoor air quality.

 • Trusted brands like Avocado, Thuma, and Medley offer stylish, sustainable options for every home aesthetic.